 Timeline Of Gambling In Indiana

 Indiana introduced the first forms of legalized gambling in 1989.
-This included the introduction of both pari-mutuel horse race betting and the Hoosier Lottery.
+This included introducing pari-mutuel horse race betting and the Hoosier Lottery.

-In that same year, pro-gambling lawmakers also went to work on legislation to bring retail casino gambling to Indiana.
+That same year, pro-gambling lawmakers also went to work on legislation to bring retail casino gambling to Indiana.
 These efforts went back and forth for years.
-In July 1993, the state finally passed the Indiana Riverboat Act into law.
+Then, in July 1993, the state finally passed the Indiana Riverboat Act into law.

-The law allowed for riverboat casinos to operate in Indiana.
-As of 2020, Indiana hosts 14 retail casinos.
+The law allowed riverboat casinos to operate in Indiana.
+As of 2021, Indiana hosts 14 retail casinos.
 The language of the Indiana Riverboat Act required Indiana casinos to operate as riverboat properties.
-In 2015, the state relaxed those laws to allow casinos to move into land-based buildings.
+However, in 2015, the state relaxed those laws to allow casinos to move into land-based buildings.

 These casinos are home to traditional Las Vegas-style games, like slots, blackjack, video poker, baccarat, and craps.
 In 2019, Indiana legalized sports betting.
-Nearly all Indiana casinos added sportsbooks to their retail properties.
+As a result, nearly all Indiana casinos added sportsbooks to their retail properties.

 Indiana Gambling Facts